kevineriksson/Project-1/README.md

   ```
 * When task 7 or 8 (creating users and roles) fail due to access denied errors - remove the two tasks from the dag along with their dependency chain and
   definitions.
 Then run the sql for the users manually from the sql files in the sql folder to test querying the views.

+* It also may happen that the computer runs out of memory and some tasks fail.
+To counteract this, when running DAGs in Airflow, disable Superset and Open
+  Metadata containers as those take the most memory.

   ---

 ### 5. Airflow DAGs